-FIGURE 6 Change in Registrations and Registrations per 1,000 Population by Age, 2012 and 2017
+NIDD: Change in registrations and registrations per 1,000 population by age, 2012 and 2017 FIGURE 6

-Examining the database in 2012 and 2017, we can see that of the 27,621 registered in 2012, 23,711 (83.8 per cent) remained registered in 2017.
+Examining the database in 2012 and 2017, we can see that, of the 27,621 registered in 2012, 23,711 (83.8 per cent) remained registered in 2017.
 Figure 7 shows the proportion of those remaining by single year of age in 2017.
-For example, of those aged 17 in 2012, 69.5 per cent remain on the register when they are 22 in 2017.
-This appears to reflect an exodus from specialist services post-school-age.
+For example, of those aged 17 in 2012, 69.5 per cent remained on the register when they were 22 in 2017.
+This appears to reflect an exodus from specialist services after school-age.
 The proportions remaining on the register are reasonably stable between 25 and 50 years old but gradually reduce thereafter, as a result of people no longer receiving services or dying.
-The differences between males and females are relatively small with females showing a slightly higher proportion remaining on the database at older ages.
+The differences between males and females are relatively small; females show a slightly higher proportion remaining on the database at older ages, possibly due to greater life expectancy.
 However, looking at the actual numbers of people who left the database between 2012 and 2017 by sex, we see that they were predominantly young males.

-NIDD: Patterns of Registration Change, 2012-2017
+FIGURE 7 NIDD: Patterns of registration change, 2012-2017

-Female ---- Male
+Female - Male

-Every year there are new people registered and a number who leave the database.
-In 2017 there were 831 new registrations, two-thirds of whom were aged less than 9 years old.
+Every year, new people are registered and a number leave the database.
+In 2017 there were 831 new registrations, two-thirds of whom were aged under 9 years old.
 In addition, 836 people left the database, the highest number of whom were in the school-leaver age group, an age at which people may no longer require a specialist disability service (Figure 8).
 Of the 836 exits, 249 (27 per cent) were deaths.
 As expected, deaths as a proportion of total exits increased with age.

-FIGURE 8 NIDD: Number of New Registrations and Exits, 2017
+NIDD: Number of new registrations and exits, 2016-2017